Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

         extra_kwargs = {'password': {'write_only': True}}
 ```

-In some case you need restricted access on a data:
+In some cases you need a restricted access on a data:

  - In read-only (ex: identifier)
  - In write-only (ex: password)